|

 paid illustrator from the late-nineteenth century.
 Besides his

-impressionistic landscapes Rops specially acquired notoriety with his
+impressionist landscapes Rops specially acquired notoriety with his

 drawings and paintings of the surrounding world with often great